BenaroyaResearch/bripipetools/docs/databases.rst

 Collections represent fundamental abstractions of physical objects, procedures, and data objects within the Genomics and Bioinformatics groups.
 One of the key advantages of managing data within a NoSQL database is the flexibility to handle new data types, without needing to fit within a rigid schema.
 As such, the list of collections and object types below are likely to expand over time.

 As described below, bripipetools interacts with collections the Research Database, but data in these collections may contain references to documents in GenLIMS.
-There are also collections in the Research Database which are not immediately accessed by bripipetools.
+There are also collections in the Research Database which are not accessed by bripipetools.
 These collections may contain information relevant to samples processed by bripipetools, but will not be discussed in detail here.
 To designate collections that are accessed by or relevant to bripipetools, a prefix of "genomics" is used in the collection name.

 Setting up a Local Database Copy
 --------------------------------